Original air date: January 10, 1994

 Riker: (still imitating Picard) I'll be on the bridge.

-- Call-Back: Picard is given permission to exceed the Warp 5 speed limit established three episodes ago.
+- Picard is given permission to exceed the Warp 5 speed limit established three episodes ago.

 - A prototype Romulan version of a phasing cloak was a major plot element in season five's "The Next Phase."
 Interestingly, this shows that the Federation managed to field a working prototype of the device more than a decade earlier than the Romulan Empire.
 Both tests ended in disaster, but notably, while the Romulan cloak was defective, the Federation version apparently only failed due to operator error.

-- Sirol, the Romulan captain, is not necessarily evil, but he's clearly putting on a veneer of affability to avoid discussing the real issue at hand.
-Picard returns his affectation in kind, though it's obvious that both captains know why the other is there.
+- Faux Affably Evil: Sirol, the Romulan captain, is not necessarily evil, but he's clearly putting on a veneer of affability to avoid discussing the real issue at hand.
+Picard returns his affectation in kind, though it's obvious that each captain knows why the other is there.

 - Humble Hero: Picard isn't too fond of "Captain Picard Day."
 Of course, Riker can't help teasing him about it.